ericrasmussen/chromaticleaves/posts/nix-in-2-days.markdown

 <a href="http://xkcd.com/927/">Standards (xkcd.com)</a>

-#### Why do we need a new package manager?
+So why bother learning Nix?

 Because it *is* different!
-The motivation for Nix, and explanations of its basic features and concepts, have already been [well](http://nixos.org/nix/) [covered](https://www.domenkozar.com/2014/03/11/why-puppet-chef-ansible-arent-good-enough-and-we-can-do-better/) [elsewhere](http://lethalman.blogspot.com/2014/07/nix-pill-1-why-you-should-give-it-try.html).
+It's based on functional programming concepts and a model that affords it several advantages.
+Thankfully, the basic features and concepts have already been [well](http://nixos.org/nix/) [covered](https://www.domenkozar.com/2014/03/11/why-puppet-chef-ansible-arent-good-enough-and-we-can-do-better/) [elsewhere](http://lethalman.blogspot.com/2014/07/nix-pill-1-why-you-should-give-it-try.html).

 I'm going to hope that if you've made it this far, you already have some interest in it.
-I'd like to show you how you can incorporate the Nix package manager into your workflow in two days with minimal disruption and time.
+If you're skeptical about getting started right away, I recommend spending some time reading the above links to get a better sense of what Nix offers.

 #### Day 1: Installation

+It's not going to take a day to install Nix (the quickstart install takes a few minutes at most), but we'll go at a slower pace here so you can spend time learning the basic tools and some of the concepts too.

-One of Nix's defining features is the packages it builds will not depend on global install directories (`/usr`, `/lib`, etc), and the packages will be placed in the `/nix/store`.
-This makes it easy to use alongside existing package managers, because it will not influence or depend on your globally installed packages.<sup>[3](#footnote3)</sup>
+One of Nix's defining features is the packages it builds will not depend on global install directories (`/bin`, `/usr`, `/lib`, etc), and the packages will be placed in the `/nix/store`.
+This makes it easy to use alongside existing package managers, because it will not influence or depend on your globally installed packages.<sup>[1](#footnote1)</sup>

 For Linux or Mac OS X users, the official installation instructions are available on [http://nixos.org/nix/](http://nixos.org/nix/).
 Here's the short